preciofishbone/OmniaDocsG2/blocks/anchor-navigation/index.rst

 Anchor navigation
 =============================================

 **This block is available in Omnia 7.5.
-Work on the page has just started.**
+Work on the page is ongoing.**

 Use this block for navigation through anchors within a page.